-School Absence for Religious Reasons
+Absence for Religious Reasons

 Isothermal Community College recognizes the right of students to be absent from class for religious reasons.
-Students may request a maximum of two excused class days per academic year for observations required by his/her faith.
-In accordance with this right, the President will establish procedures for requesting documentation and excusing religious absences.
+Students may request a maximum of two excused class days per academic year for observations required by the student's faith.
+In accordance with this right, the president will establish procedures for requesting documentation and excusing religious absences.